 My name is Alfie Kirk.

-In addition to photography for work and as a hobby, I also provide volunteer support to the Norwich branch of the British Science Association and other organisations.
+In addition to photography and videography for work and as a hobby, I also provide volunteer support to the Norwich branch of the British Science Association and other organisations.

 Other Skills and Interests